 Le Creuset Enameled Cast Iron Signature Sauteuse Oven, 3.5 qt (Amazon)

 I hadn’t owned a Le Creuset Dutch Oven in many years.
-I scorched the interior of one during a jam-making session and was so disgusted that I banished it to the garage, where I’ve since lost track of it (it’ll turn up eventually!).
+I scorched the interior of one during a jam-making session and was so disappointed that I banished it to the garage, where I’ve since lost track of it (it’ll turn up eventually!).

 After that incident, I became a die-hard Staub girl, falling in love with its roughly-textured, black interior.
 However, I’ve been really wanting a white-on-white soup pot in a fairly small size.
 I write almost all of my soup recipes configured for 4 cups of liquid — a 3-quart pot is too small, while a 5 quart is ridiculously too large.